 The most commonly used prescription medications are antidepressant drugs.
 Aside from alleviating depression, these drugs are used in managing anxiety disorders.
 In 2019, around 240 million prescriptions of antidepressant drugs were issued in the United States, and the most common antidepressant drug prescribed is Sertraline or Zoloft, with a prevalence rate of 15.4%.
-Looking at these statistics, it is necessary to learn what antidepressants do to the body as most people only understand that these drugs treat depression.
+Looking at these statistics, it is necessary to learn what antidepressants do to the body and antidepressants mechanism of action as most people only understand that these drugs treat depression.
 There tends to be a knowledge gap regarding how antidepressant medications work.

 In this article information about what do antidepressants do, antidepressant drug effects on the brain, how do antidepressants work for anxiety, and what to do when these drugs do not show their effects will be provided.

 To answer this question, it is first essential to know that there are many types of antidepressant drugs, and although all of them act on the brain, each of these types comes with different mechanisms of action.
 Based on a clinical review of pharmacologists from New York, antidepressant drugs work by increasing the levels of so-called feel-good chemicals in the brain, but the question is, how do they do this activity?

 The antidepressant drug class selective serotonin reuptake inhibitor (SSRI) affects the levels of serotonin in the brain.
 Meanwhile, the antidepressant drug classes serotonin and norepinephrine reuptake inhibitor (SNRI) and tricyclic antidepressants (TCAs) affect both the neurotransmitters serotonin and norepinephrine.
 Aside from these, there are also monoamine oxidase inhibitors (MAOIs) and atypical antidepressants.
 These two work by increasing the levels of norepinephrine, serotonin, and dopamine.